KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

    Adding subtitles

-Please refer to the :ref:`subtitle` section of this documentation.
+Please refer to the :ref:`effects-subtitles` section of this documentation.

 .. rst-class:: clear-both